Rugby union in Denmark: History

 the silverware has been shared fairly equal, and in 1995 beat the touring side of Welsh Districts.

 Rugby has been played in Denmark since 1931.

 Levels of development in Denmark in the 1970s, were extremely uneven.
-For example, in 1973, when Comet met Lyndo in a match in Copenhagen, the scoreline was 194-0.
+For example, in 1973, when Comet met Lyndo in a match in Copenhagen, the scoreline was 194–0.

-The Danes have a fairly robust amateur struction, which comprises over thirty clubs, and 3,000 registered players.
+The Danes have a large amateur structure, which comprises over thirty clubs, and 3,000 registered players.